Large file text editor

 The XML Manager is another feature which will parse your entire file on open.
 You can prevent the XML Manager from automatically parsing files larger than a specified size in Advanced -> Configuration -> XML Manager.
 Set the "Auto parse XML documents less than" value in MB here.

-To really free up resources for extremely large files, disable syntax highlighting completely (if your large file is syntax highlighted).
+To really free up resources for extremely large files, disable syntax highlighting completely (if your large file is source code with syntax highlighting).
 Disabling syntax highlighting will also automatically disable code folding and function listing as well.

 You can completely disable syntax highlighting before opening a large file by going to Advanced -> Configuration -> Editor Display -> Syntax Highlighting and unchecking "Enable syntax coloring".